Surgery is often done on children with a curve over 40 to 50 degrees.

-Spinal fusion joins together adjacent vertebrae so they may grow into one solid bone.
+Spinal fusion joins together adjacent vertebrae so they may grow into 1 solid bone.
 It will limit certain movements depending on how many bones are fused.
 Hardware is used to keep the spine in place while the bones fuse.
-This surgery is only done in children who are older than 8 years of age.
+This surgery is only done in children who are older than age 8 years.
 It is most often done in adolescents who are close to full growth.

-This is one of the most common surgeries.
+This is 1 of the most common surgeries.
 It is a posterior spinal fusion.
 A metal rod is attached to each side of the spine using hooks attached to the vertebral bodies.
 The spine is then fused with a piece of bone from the hip area.
 The bone grows in between the vertebrae and holds them together and straight.
 The metal rods attached to the spine help the backbone stay straight while the fusion takes place.
 Part of a rod may need to be taken out if it causes later pain.

 Thoracoscopic Anterior Instrumentation

 Non-fusion surgeries help the curve correct itself over time.
 They do not restrict movement after the spine has healed.
-Some of these are new procedures and may not done everywhere.
+Some of these are new procedures and may not be done everywhere.